Polar Bear Club: History

-Early History (2005-2007)
+Early history (2005–2007)

 Polar Bear Club formed in summer 2005 with its members coming from a variety of upstate New York-based hardcore punk and indie rock bands.
+They started as a spinoff of New York band Marathon.
 Their influences were said to include Small Brown Bike, Third Eye Blind, Hot Water Music, Jimmy Eat World, The Weakerthans, Lifetime, and Silent Majority, whose song "Polar Bear Club" the band was named after.

 Shortly after the release of their debut five-song demo CD-R, they were noticed by Triple Attack Records, who released their first EP, The Redder, the Better, in May 2006 in conjunction with Luchador Records.
 The EP received rave reviews by webzines and made a number of year-end "best of" lists, topping the list on Australian radio Triple R's Bullying The Jukebox program.
 The success also garnered the band enough notice for Red Leader Records to sign them in July 2007.
 This EP is now out of print on CD, but has since been made available for digital download and on 12" vinyl.